kontera-technologies/aws-dev-utils/README.md

 The script will also create a git commit for the version bump, push it to this GitHub repository and upload it to [rubygems.org](https://rubygems.org).

+### Disclaimer
+This project is still in its early stages so things could be a little bit buggy, if you find one feel free to [report](https://github.com/kontera-technologies/aws-dev-utils/issues) it.